daydreamersjp/DataScienceTechInstitute/DataWrangling/MiniProject/README.md

-## Playing Around on Python as You Do Everyday
+## Time to Play Around with Pandas Datafram

 Now, you can have a pandas dataframe having data of your SQL database table.
 It is your time to show your pandas data wrangling skill.
 Here's some example to get the customer list who bought every product.